-Now more than ever, learning to code has become an invaluable skill for any career field.
-Coding teaches one how to be creative, think critically, and problem-solve.
+Now more than ever, learning to program has become an invaluable skill for any career field.
+Coding teaches students how to be creative, think critically, and problem-solve.
 Who wouldn’t want those skills in their pocket?
-The great thing about these skills is you can apply them anywhere, especially in school.
-Surprisingly, you don’t have to be a teenager or an adult to learn how to code.
-You can be in kindergarten practicing tech skills while having fun!
-Programming for kids is fundamental to their education because it helps children how to think and prepare for the future.
-In this article, we’ll cover how you can introduce programming for your child, what they’re capable of learning at their age, and some online programs you can enroll your student in today.
-Keep reading more about programming for kids to see what free classes are out there to get them started!
+The great thing about these skills is you can apply them anywhere: build app, create games, analyze data, make website, and so much more.
+You don’t have to be a teenager or an adult to learn how to program.
+You can start in kindergarten practicing tech skills while having fun!
+Programming for kids is fundamental to their education because it develop children on their critical thinking skills and prepare for the future.
+In this article, we’ll cover how you can introduce programming for children, what they’re capable of learning at different ages, and some online programs you can enroll your student in today, for free.
+Keep reading more about coding for kids to see what free classes are out there to get them started!

 To jump right into learning with guidance from an expert live, join award-winning free coding classes designed by professionals from Google, Stanford, and MIT - such as Scratch Ninja, our most popular beginner course:

 Advanced technology and computers are becoming ever-present in our daily lives, so why not introduce tech skills to your child early on?
-Programming is a fun way for kids to explore STEM fields, but it also helps them build brain power.
+Programming is a fun way for kids to explore STEM fields, but it also helps them increase their critical thinking and problem solving skills..
 How?
 Coding helps kids develop their creativity and originality.
 This skill is crucial if your student is ever met with a challenging problem because, at times, they’ll need to be able to think out of the box to find solutions.
 Another skill kids can gain from coding is logical thinking.
 A 2019 study has shown that students who learned how to code outperformed those who did not.
 Students who coded succeeded in cognitive skills, such as metacognition, reasoning, and creative thinking, which are vital for young learners.

 Programming for Kids in Elementary School

-Do you have students in elementary and want them to begin coding?
+Do you have students in elementary and want them to begin coding or are they interested in building their own games/animations?
 Check out Scratch.
-Scratch is a free programming language that uses a simple visual interface and introduces students to coding fundamentals.
-This language allows kids to create animations, games, and stories.
+Scratch is a free block-based programming language that uses a simple visual interface and introduces students to coding fundamentals.
+This language allows kids to create animations, games, and stories without the complexity of other languages.
 Keep reading to find out how you can introduce Scratch to your child, and to find out what a helpful elementary school coding curriculum should cover.

 What’s helpful for kids grades K-5 to learn for programming

-Before you sign your student up for Scratch, they must understand what concepts they’re working towards.
+Before you sign your student up for Scratch, your might be curious what concepts or objectives they’re working towards.
 Here are some key ideas, coding concepts, and projects to introduce to your student.

 Key Concepts and Ideas:

-• Why code?
+- Why learn programming?
 When students understand the value of a skill they’re learning, they are more likely to become engaged and excited about the material.
+You can introduce to them the power of code and how it is connected to everyday things.

 Where to learn programming for kids in elementary school

 Did you know students can learn to program online?
 Online classes are a fantastic option for students to explore programming because they can do it in the comfort of their own homes.
+This reduces travel time and expands your scope of classes offered.
 Plus, it’s an effective way of learning.
 Students have quick access to encouraging teachers who guide children to think critically and ask questions.
 Online classes also help surround your child with other students interested in coding, thus helping them build social skills.

 Top free coding program for elementary students: